Kashmir Tulip Festival 2026: Everything You Need to Know Before You Go

 1Expected Dates

 The Festival typically runs from early to late April.
-In recent years: Festival Week has been declared for 3–5 days within the broader 3-week bloom period.
-Contact Trivilio for confirmed 2026 dates.
+In recent years, the official Festival Week has been declared for three to five days within the broader three-week bloom period.
+The garden remains open beyond the festival as long as flowers are still blooming.
+Contact Trivilio for confirmed 2026 dates as they are announced.

 2Entry Fee